jaredatron/selectors.js/README.markdown

     //-> "html body > .header > .logo > img"

 ### get
-Selectors can be easily turned into jQuery collections the their matching elements
+A Selector can easily be used to query the DOM for elements matching its value

     S('body').get();
     //-> [body]